m1sta/prescript/README.md

 ```

 ### Automatic function prefix creation and promise function shorthand
 The `*` (the generator function marker) and `async` will automatically be included as a prefixes to function declarations where the keywords `yield` and `await` are found within a function body.
 This feature also allows you to notionaly use arrow function syntax while creating async and generator functions.
 Functions defined using the tilde-arrow `~>` will automatically be wrapped in a `new Promise(function(resove,reject){})`. eg.

 ```coffeescript
 get (url) ~> if(true) resolve(data) else reject("Error")
 ```
-While `resolve` and `reject` logically end up replacing `return` you should think of them like `arguments` or `this`, they're always there in partiular contexts with a consistent meaning, but you can assign them to other variables if required

 ### Hoisted arrow functions, function assignment shorthand, and skinny arrows
-Skinny arrow functions are standard functions.
-They will become function declarations instead of function expressions where assigned to a variable name in the current scope.
-As function declarations they benefit from function hoisting.
+Skinny arrow functions are simply shorthand for the standard function keyword.
+They'll be translated into hoisted function declarations if assigned directly to a variable defined in the current scope.
 Eg. `hoistedFn = (params) -> fnBody`.
-Use of the equals sign during function definition and assignment is optional.
+The shorthand function declaration feature means that use of the equals sign during function definition and assignment is optional.
 Eg. `obj.prop -> fnBody`.
-Shorthand can also be used when passing an anonymous function as an argument during function invocation too.
-Any arguments to the anonymous function have not yet been declared will be considered parameters for the new anonymous function Eg. `doubles = singles.map(token) -> token * 2`.
+Shorthand can also be used when passing an anonymous function as arguments during function invocation too Eg. `doubles = singles.map(token) -> token * 2`.
+Any arguments to the anonymous function that have not yet been declared will be considered parameters for the new anonymous function.

 ### Postfix scope blocks using asterix and where
 Code blocks to be run immediatley before an assignment or function invocation can be defined after the assignment or function invocation.
 Eg.  `x = add(a, 10) where a = multiply(3,7)`.
 The asterix character when combined with equals sign provides a simpler anonymous form of this Eg.  `console.log(*) = "Hello World"`